raiyan24r/messenger-chatbot-tutorial/README.md

 ---
 ###### Build a messenger chatbot using basic php knowledge, use carousels with buttons to show customers products of your business on queries from customers.

+//IMAGE

 If you own an online business you definitely understand how tiresome and repetitive it is to reply to the same questions from your customers.
 Furthermore late replies could potentially lead to losing a customer.
 How would you feel if a chatbot could automatically reply to all your customer’s queries and show all available products, that too instantly.
-You’ll be building a chatbot just like that here .A live demo of the chatbot can be seen [here](https://www.google.com).
+You’ll be building a chatbot just like that here .A live demo of the chatbot can be seen [here](m.me/110715410820927).

-//IMAGE

 In this tutorial for beginners with no prior experience working with Messenger Platform  we will build a simple messenger chatbot from scratch that can automatically reply to customer’s messages,FAQs and show a catalogue of available items for sale .
 We will be building the chatbot from scratch using basic knowledge of [php](https://www.php.net/manual/en/intro-whatis.php) programming language.

 #### Prerequisites:
 * Basic knowledge about php programming language like variables, conditionals, loops, arrays etc
-*  Php installed in your device
 *  Any running editor of your choice.
 *  A running facebook page